Bobby Jack Fowler

-Bobby Jack Fowler (June 12, 1939 – May 20, 2006) was an American rapist and suspected serial killer who was active in the United States and Canada from 1973-1995.
+Bobby Jack Fowler (June 12, 1939 – May 20, 2006) was an American rapist, murderer, and suspected serial killer who was active in the United States and Canada from 1973 to 1995.
 He died in prison of lung cancer during a 16-year sentence following a conviction for rape, kidnapping and attempted rape in Newport, Oregon, in 1996 (for an attack that took place in 1995).

 Biography and early life

 Childhood

-Bobby Jack Fowler was born June 12, 1939 to Selva “Mutt” Fowler and Oma Lee (Hathaway) Fowler, he was their second born son, his older brother Walter Fowler was born in 1934 and his younger sister Susan Fowler was born in 1950, both died in 2004, two years before his death.
-His parents beat him and his siblings, when they were kids.
+Bobby Jack Fowler was born June 12, 1939, to Selva “Mutt” Fowler and Oma Lee (Hathaway) Fowler.
+His older brother, Walter was born in 1934, and his younger sister, Susan was born in 1950; both died in 2004, two years before his death.
+His parents allegedly physically abused him and his siblings during their childhood.

 Marriage

-On March 6, 1959, Fowler married Theresa Patton, and their kids were Johnny, Janey, Pam, Loretta and Randell.
-After his two arrests in 1969 (which are mentioned below) he and Theresa divorced on May 17, 1971, just before he moved to British Colombia.
+On March 6, 1959, Fowler married Theresa Patton and had five children: Johnny, Janey, Pam, Loretta and Randell.
+After his two arrests in 1969, he and Theresa divorced on May 17, 1971, just before he moved to British Columbia.

 Known crimes and modus operandi

 Fowler was a transient construction worker who is known to have traveled extensively across North America.
 He spent time "rabbiting around" North America to such places as British Columbia, Florida, Iowa, Louisiana, Texas, Oregon, South Carolina, Arizona, Tennessee and Washington state.
 During his travels he developed an extensive criminal record and is known to have committed several violent crimes.
-An alcohol, amphetamine, and methamphetamine abuser, Fowler had a criminal record that included attempted murder, sexual assault, and firearms offenses.
+As an alcohol, amphetamine, and methamphetamine abuser, Fowler had a criminal record that included attempted murder, sexual assault, and firearms offenses.

 In 1969, he was charged with murdering a man and woman in Texas, but was only convicted of discharging a firearm within city limits.
 Fowler also spent time in a Tennessee prison for sexual assault and attempted murder because, in the words of an investigator, "he tied [a woman] up, beat the hell out of her with her own belt, covered her with brush and left her to die."

 He liked to travel far and wide in beat-up old cars, frequently picked up hitchhikers, and spent time in bars and motels.
 Fowler believed that women he came into contact with who were hitchhiking and hanging out in bars wanted to be sexually assaulted.